reneshbedre/reneshbedre.github.io/_posts/2017-10-05-expression_units.md

   and other unwanted technical variations
 - Bacher et al., 2017 proposed a SCnorm, a robust and accurate between-sample normalization unit for scRNA-seq
 - Steps involved in SCnorm normalization;
-  - SCnorm requires the raw expression counts (not-normalized), which can be obtained from RSEM or HTSeq
+  - SCnorm requires the estimates of expression counts, which can be obtained from RSEM, featureCounts or HTSeq
   - Genes with low expression counts are filtered out (keep the genes with atleast 10 non-zero expression counts)
   - estimate the count-depth relationship using quantile regression
   - Cluster genes into groups with similar count-depth relationship